 - 1. Each teacher shall utilize whole class instruction, direct teaching, and other approved methods with an emphasis on meeting individual needs.
 Instructional time and students' time on task shall be maximized.
 Classroom activities not directly related to academic tasks should be kept to a minimum in all grade levels. - 2.
 Each teacher shall provide an assignment for students to be actively engaged at the beginning of each day. - 3.
 Teachers shall strive to provide academic challenges and interventions, as needed for all students.
-Parents will also be encouraged to provide extended learning activities for their children.
+Parents will also be encouraged to provide extended learning activities for their children. - 4.
+Teachers shall help students gain the necessary skills to become productive citizens by modeling and discussing the meaning of good citizenship, courtesy, honesty, and respect for personal and public property, and expect students to follow their example.

-- 4. Teachers shall help students gain the necessary skills to become productive citizens by modeling and discussing the meaning of good citizenship, courtesy, honesty, and respect for personal and public property, and expect students to follow their example. - 5.
-Students shall remain in class until their assigned dismissal in order to maximize instructional time.
-Teachers on duty in the afternoon may leave their classes a few minutes early in order to be at their duty stations when the students are released. - 6.
-Whole school announcements, visitors and guest observers, and individual messages to students shall not interfere with instructional time.
-When possible, messages and announcements will be delivered during the first or last 15 minutes of the school day to minimize interruptions. - 7.
+- 5. Whole school announcements, visitors and guest observers, and individual messages to students shall not interfere with instructional time.
+When possible, messages and announcements will be delivered during the first or last 15 minutes of the school day to minimize interruptions. - 6.
 Teachers shall provide and establish a predetermined routine for testing.
 Students should be seated quietly and remain seated during testing.
 Teachers will monitor students during the administration of a test.
 All necessary materials will be provided and interruptions kept to a minimum.